mtassia/TIAMMAt/README.md

 - `Select_contigs.pl` (Written by J.D.
 White; Included in this repo; requires `Perl`)
 - `Best_fit_domains.py` (Included in this repo; requires `Python3.X` + `re` and `sys` modules)

-The commands above are exported to `$PATH` from the git repository by TIAMMAt.

 - `HMMER` (Available at http://hmmer.org/; users should follow the installation instructions provided by HMMER prior to running TIAMMAt)

 TIAMMAt is compatible with `HMMER` versions 3.1 and 3.3.2